-Item No. 4.
+Item {No.} 4.
 Other Rooms Used For Living and Halls Yes Pass No Fail In- Conc.
 Comment Final Approval Date (mm/dd/yyyy)

-4.1 Room Code and Room Location ircle Or /Center (Circle One) Front/Center/Rear Floor Level
+4.1 Room Code and Room Location ircle On (Circle One) Front/Center/Rear Floor Lovel

-Right Center Leit FION/Center/Rear Floor Level
+4.2 Electricity/Illumination Right Center, Leit Front/Center/Rear Floor Level

-4.2 Electricity/Illumination4.3 Electrical Hazards
+4.3 Electrical Hazards

-4.4 Security
+4.4 Security -

-4.5 Window Condition 2 1 12
+4.5 Window Condition 2 1

 4.6 Ceiling Condition

-4.7 Wall Condition 12.
+4.7 Wall Condition + 0

 4.8 Floor Condition

-4.9 Lead-Based Paint Not Applicable
+4.9 Lead-Based Paint 12 3 Not Applicable

 Are all painted surfaces free of deteriorated paint?
-If not, do deteriorated surfaces exceed two square feet per room and/or is more than 10% of a component?
-Tret7,ppileasie
+If not, do deteriorated surfaces exceed two square feet per room and/or is more than 10% of a component? Тиот дригаше

 4.10 Smoke Detectors

-4.1 Room Code and Room Location ircle Or Center (Circle One) Front/Center/Rear Floor Level
+4.1 Room Code and Room Location ircle On Center (Circle One) Front/Center/Rear Floor Level

 4.2 Electricity/Illumination

-4.3 Electrical Hazards 6
+4.3 Electrical Hazards Si Si

 4.4 Security

 4.5 Window Condition

 4.6 Ceiling Condition

 4.7 Wall Condition

 4.8 Floor Condition

+4.9 Lead-Based Paint Not Applicable

-4.9 Lead-Based PaintAre all painted surfaces free of deteriorated paint?If not, do deteriorated surfaces exceed two Not Applicable
+Are all painted surfaces free of deteriorated paint?
+If not, do deteriorated surfaces exceed two

 square feet per room and/or is more than 10% of a component?

 4.10 Smoke Detectors

 4.1 Room Code and Room Location Circle C t/Cente (Circle One) Front/Center/Rear Floor Level

 4.2 Electricity/Illumination

 4.3 Electrical Hazards

 4.4 Security

 4.5 Window Condition

 4.6 Ceiling Condition

 4.7 Wall Condition

 4.8 Floor Condition

 4.9 Lead-Based Paint Not Applicable

 Are all painted surfaces free of deteriorated paint?

 If not, do deteriorated surfaces exceed two square feet per room and/or is more than 10% of a component?

 Item No. 4.
 Other Rooms Used For Living and Halls Yes Pass In- Conc.
 Comment Final Approval Date (mm/dd/yyyy)

-4.1 Room Code , le On , (Circle One)
+4.1 Room Code , cle On , (Circle One)

-and Room Location Right Cente er/Left Front/Center/RearFloor Level
+and Room Location Right Cente er/Left Front/Center/RearFloor Leve ıl

 4.2 Electricity/Illumination

 4.3 Electrical Hazards

 4.4 Security

 4.5 Window Condition

 4.6 Ceiling Condition

 4.7 Wall Condition

 4.8 Floor Condition

 4.9 Lead-Based Paint Not Applicable

 Are all painted surfaces free of deteriorated paint?

 If not, do deteriorated surfaces exceed two square feet per room and/or is more than 10% of a component?

 4.10 Smoke Detectors

-4.1 Room Code and Room Location (C Right/C Circle ( Center (Circle One) Front/Center/RearFloor Level
+4.1 Room Code and Room Location (C Right/C Circle (Center (Circle One) Front/Center/RearFloor Leve ıl

 4.2 Electricity/Illumination

 4.3 Electrical Hazards

 4.4 Security

 4.5 Window Condition

 4.6 Ceiling Condition

 4.7 Wall Condition

 4.8 Floor Condition

 4.9 Lead-Based Paint Not Applicable

 Are all painted surfaces free of deteriorated paint?

 If not, do deteriorated surfaces exceed two square feet per room and/or is more than 10% of a component?

 4.10 Smoke Detectors

-5. All Secondary Rooms (Rooms not used for living) I
+5. All Secondary Rooms (Rooms not used for living)

 5.1 None Go to Part 6

 5.2 Security

 5.3 Electrical Hazards

 5.4 Other Potentially Hazardous Features in these Rooms